 - Preheat oven to 350°F.

 - Cook bacon in large skillet over medium heat until brown.
-Pat with paper towels to remove excess grease.
+Drain grease and pat with paper towels to remove excess grease.
 Crumble bacon.

 - Sprinkle bacon, Hatch chiles onions over the pie crust.
 Add the cheese cubes.

 - Mix together half-and-half, eggs, salt and pepper in a medium bowl.
 Once mixed, pour mixture into crust.

 - Bake quiche for 30 – 40 minutes, or until knife inserted into center comes out clean.